Nicolas-Constanty/UnityTools/doc/SceneCollection.md

 #### Loading Percentage

-The sceneManager automatically calculates the loading percentage of your level you can simply access with :
+* The SceneManager automatically calculates the loading percentage of your level you can simply access with :

 ```csharp
     //Call when your level is loading (each frame)
     SceneManager.Instance.LoadingEvent.AddListener('your function with float parameter');
 ```

+* Usage example (update text) :

 ```csharp
 using UnityEngine;